 Todd Subritzky, PhD

-What is Delta 9 Tetrahydrocannabinol
+What is Delta 9 Tetrahydrocannabinol?

-Good question, and now we are really getting into the technical aspects of medical cannabis related pharmacology.
+Now we are really getting into the technical aspects of medical cannabis related pharmacology.
 THC or Tetrahydrocannabinol was first identified by Gaoni and Mechoulam (1964).
 It is known as one of the most prominent cannabinoids in most cannabis strains and is the primary psychoactive ingredient in the plant.
 In other words, THC is the cannabinoid responsible intoxication when cannabis is consumed.

 There are currently two THC chemical classes that have been identified in the plants, namely Delta 8 Tetrahydrocannabinol and Delta 9 Tetrahydrocannabinol.
 According to ElSohly and Waseem (2014), these two classes each consist of multiple compounds with Delta 9 THC including 18 separate compounds, while Delta 8 THC has just two.
 While both THC classes induce intoxication, “because Delta-9-THC is much more abundant than Delta-8-THC, the psychoactivity of marijuana has been attributed largely to the effects of Delta-9-THC” (Institute of Medicine, 1999).